Judgment Labs Logo

 await runAgent("What is the capital of the United States?");

-await tracer.shutdown();
+await Tracer.shutdown();

 Congratulations!
 You've just created your first trace.
 It should look like this: